CSCfi/korp-backend/korpplugins/README.md

 is passed as is to the next plugin.
 Thus, a plugin function that does not modify the value need not return it.

+If the plugin functions of a class should be applied only to certain kinds of requests, for example, to a certain endpoint, it can override the class method `applies_to(cls, request)` to return `True` only for requests to which the plugin is applicable.
+(The parameter `request` is the actual Flask request object, not a proxy.)

 An example of a mount-point plugin function:

     class Test1b(korpplugins.KorpFunctionPlugin):